ajitagupta/relax/README.md

 ## 5) Don't overplan

 Too much planning will lead to disappointments and wear you out.
 Go with the flow and use the rule of thumb to estimate and set goals daily.

+## 6) Intellectual Hydration

+A single glass of water can boost your brain power.
+It helps you digest information, store new memories and solve more complicated problems by keeping your brain functioning.
+Moreover, a cup of team quickens your short-term memory, strengthens your long-term memory and leaves you feeling enthusiastic about learning something new.